-- 1.1 The College encourages its employees and workers to raise genuine concerns about suspected wrongdoing at the earliest practicable stage. - 1.2 The College has produced this procedure to provide its employees and workers with a means for raising genuine concerns of wrongdoing in connection with the College, without fear of repercussions.
+- 2.1.
+The College encourages its employees and workers to raise genuine concerns about suspected wrongdoing at the earliest practicable stage. - 2.2.
+The College has produced this procedure to provide its employees, volunteers and workers with a means for raising genuine concerns of wrongdoing and/or malpractice in connection with the College, without fear of repercussions.
 The law allows workers to raise such concerns externally and this procedure informs workers on how they can do so.
-However, a failure to raise a concern under this procedure may result in a disclosure losing its protected status in law.
-We want to promote throughout the College a culture of openness and a shared sense of honesty by inviting all employees and workers to act responsibly to uphold our reputation and maintain the public's confidence in us. - 1.3 This procedure also aims to create a balance between the need to provide protection for employees and workers who raise genuine concerns about wrongdoings and the need to protect other employees and workers, members of the Corporation, students and the College against incorrect allegations which can cause serious difficulty to innocent people. - 1.4 The principles of openness and accountability which underpin legislation protecting whistleblowers are reflected in this procedure. - 1.5 City College Plymouth recognise the importance of maintaining our reputation and the confidence in the people served by our College and is committed to the prevention of bribery and all forms of corruption.
+We want to promote throughout the College a culture of openness and a shared sense of honesty by inviting all employees and workers to act responsibly to uphold our reputation and maintain the public's confidence in us. - 2.3.
+This procedure also aims to create a balance between the need to provide protection for employees and workers who raise genuine concerns about wrongdoings and the need to protect other employees and workers, members of the Corporation, students and the College against incorrect allegations which can cause serious difficulty to innocent people. - 2.4.
+The principles of openness and accountability which underpin legislation protecting whistleblowers are reflected in this procedure. - 2.5.
+City College Plymouth recognises the importance of maintaining its reputation and the confidence in the people it serves and is committed to the prevention of bribery and all forms of corruption.
 City College Plymouth operates a zero tolerance approach to bribery and any allegations of bribery or other forms of corruption by a member of management or employee will be taken seriously.
 Such complaints will be dealt with in accordance with the College's Anti- Fraud Policy, which may result in the College's staff disciplinary procedures being invoked and the matter reported to the relevant authorities as appropriate.